Lodewikus/cheatsheet/README.md

 CTRL-R (search for previous command)
 CTRL-U (clear the current bash command line)

+## Add things to .bashrc
+alias vim="nvim" (create an alias for neovim)

+To create a bash alias that can take a parameter, you can define a shell function in your .bashrc file.

+marktext() {
+    /home/wikus/Applications/marktext-x86_64_e94cf48168e949ee60b95bed54505f33.AppImage "$@"
+}

+After adding this function to your .bashrc, don't forget to apply the changes by running `source ~/.bashrc`

 ## Spinning up a temporary web server for file transfer, for example, a large ISO file
 navigate to the directory containing the ISO and run:
 `python3 -m http.server 8000`